codatio/codat-docs/docs/using-the-api/upload-attachments.md

     participant codat as Codat

     app ->> codat: Upload attachment
-    codat -->> app: write ID (pushOperationKey)
+    codat -->> app: Return write ID (previously pushOperationKey)

-    codat ->> app: {dataType}.write.{un}successful webhook
+    codat ->> app: {dataType}.write.{successful|unsuccessful} webhook
 ```

-## Make a write request
+### Make a write request

-To upload an attachment to a record, you’ll need the company ID, relevant connection ID, the record ID for the data type, and the file itself.
+To upload an attachment to a record, include the company ID, relevant connection ID, the record ID for the data type, and the attachment file itself in your API call.

+In the example below, we are uploading an attachment for our `bills` data type.

 <Tabs>